 We had an emergency situation in our house last week.
 Believe it or not, it started around bedtime one night.
 My three year old was the one that discovered it.
 Can you guess what it was?
 We had [gasp] a monster problem.
 There were monsters in her room and she could not go to sleep.
 If this happens at your house, don’t panic!
 We figured out how to get rid of the monsters once and for all.
 I’d love to share our secrets with you.
 Check out the info graphic summary to the left where I’m recapping how we keep monsters out of our kids bedrooms.
 Then, read below for more detail on the whole process:

 The first thing we did was put butterflies and sparkles on the bed.
 Monsters do not like either of these things.
 Think this might work in your house?
 We picked up a cute butterfly comforter from Target, along with a sparkly throw pillow and adorable ballerina.
+You can read all the details on our pink and grey little girl’s room here.

 The second thing we did was dress like a princess for bed.
 Monsters are afraid of princesses.
 As it turns out, my three year old was a princess by day, but at nighttime she was wearing these frumpy old pajamas.
 The monsters couldn’t tell she was a princess at nighttime.
 Problem easily solved: she just needed to wear a night gown to bed.
 Princesses wear night gowns to bed.
 Here is her favorite nightgown is from Mini Boden.
 She loves Mini Boden night gowns because they are SO soft!
 She has sensitive skin and is pretty particular about the fabrics and soaps.